-On an annual basis, the Company had to repay, in four equal quarterly instalments, 7.50% of the principal amount of the term loans.
-Following the total repayment of the US\$92,500,000 term loan, the Company must repay, in four equal quarterly instalments, 7.50% of the principal amount of the term loan of US\$146,000,000.
+The Company had to repay, in four equal quarterly instalments, 7.50% of the principal amount of the term loans.
+Following the total repayment of the US\$92,000,000 term loan, the Company must repay, in four equal quarterly instalments, 7.50% of the principal amount of the term loan of US\$146,000,000.
 The Company may make penalty-free prepayments at any time.